 - By increasing the intake of PhD students: many universities have the potential to be attractive places for PhD students focusing on sustainability research, but at present – for various reasons – do not fully use it.
 The PhD programme to be led by the Inter-University Sustainable Development Research Programme will help realise this potential, and offer the critical mass needed to train a new generation of sustainability experts across the whole spectrum of themes and topics associated with it.

 - By increasing publication output: in addition to increasing income and profile-building, the Inter-University Sustainable Development Research Programme will help its members achieve more substantial research outputs, which can be translated into the publication of more papers in indexed journals, as well as innovative books and book chapters.
-The International Journal of Sustainability in Higher Education and the newly created World Sustainability Series, the leading book series on the topic, are some of the instruments to be used, as well as wider access to the world's leading journals on environment and sustainable development matters.
+The International Journal of Sustainability in Higher Education and the newly created World Sustainability Series, the leading book series on the topic, are some of the instruments to be used, as well as wider access to the world's leading journals on the environment and sustainable development matters.

 The Inter-University Sustainable Development Research Programme will consolidate and further develop the available know-how and profile on sustainable development among its member universities across the world, helping them take full advantage of the many possibilities for institutional consolidation and individual career development which sustainability research offers.